broadinstitute/gnomad_methods/docs/resource_sources.rst

 The functions in the :doc:`gnomad.resources </api_reference/resources/index>` package can be configured to load data from different sources.

-By default, resources are loaded from the gnomAD project's public Google Cloud Storage bucket ``gs://gnomad-public-requester-pays``.
-This bucket is `requester pays <https://cloud.google.com/storage/docs/requester-pays>`_, meaning that charges for data access and transfer will be billed to your Google Cloud project.
+By default, resources are loaded from Google Cloud Public Datasets.

-To load resources from a different source (for example, Google Public Datasets), use:
+To load resources from a different source (for example, the gnomAD project's public GCS bucket), use:

 .. code-block:: python

     from gnomad.resources.config import gnomad_public_resource_configuration, GnomadPublicResourceSource

-    gnomad_public_resource_configuration.source = GnomadPublicResourceSource.GOOGLE_CLOUD_PUBLIC_DATASETS
+    gnomad_public_resource_configuration.source = GnomadPublicResourceSource.GNOMAD

 To see all available public sources for gnomAD resources, use: